quasarframework/icongenie/README.md

 --------------------------------------------------------------------
 ```
 > **Note:**
   Please use a valid png of 1240x1240 pixels.
-If you choose an image that is not square or has smaller dimensions, the icon-factory will do its best, but the results will not be optimal.
+If you choose an image that is not square or has smaller dimensions, the icon-genie will do its best, but the results will not be optimal.
 Transparency is recommended.
 PNG is required.

 Then choose a minification strategy:
 ```bash